What To Expect Post-treatment

 Learn what happens and what you should do after lung cancer treatment has ended.
 Actions taken after treatment can help reduce potential adverse effects and recovery time.

-Post-treatment of Lung Cancer
+Post Lung Cancer Treatment

 The end of treatment for a disease doesn’t mean continued care and monitoring can end.
 The post-lung cancer treatment time is only the next and hopefully last phase.
 There are several important steps to take post-lung cancer treatment that you’ll have to do several months or even years after it has ended.
 For some patients, tumors may never fully go away or come back a second time.
 In this case, they’ll need to learn how to cope and live with the disease.
 While some may choose to continue with curative treatments, other patients may not have this option or choose a different way.
 In this case, doctors may need to focus on palliative care, complementary therapies, or emerging treatments and clinical trials to control cancer and symptoms as long as possible and honor the patient’s wishes.